wics-uw/website/content/pages/constitution.md

     4. To track the completion of all duties assigned to members of the committee;

+    5. To manage all volunteers, except those helping with the Systems Committee;

-    5. To maintain the non-financial records of the committee.
+    6. To maintain the non-financial records of the committee.

 4. The duties of the Finance Director are: